-Known almost as well for her love of animals as she is for her decades in show business, Betty White wrote a book called "Betty White and Friends: My Life at the Zoo."
+She may known almost as well for her love of animals as she is for her decades in show business.
+In fact, Betty White wrote a book called "Betty White and Friends: My Life at the Zoo."

 White, who visits zoos often in her travels, considers the Los Angeles Zoo her second home and wrote the book "to let people know the good that zoos do.
 We've lost so many species that have gone extinct and so many more would have gone extinct if it weren't for our good zoos.
 They not only work for the animals in captivity but also what we learn from the captive animals they take over to dwindling populations and apply what they've learned and help those populations grow," she said, offering as an example a breeding program that increased the California condor population from a mere 11 birds to a thriving species in the wild.
 She also believes that face-to-face encounters with animals that zoos uniquely provide "make people aware that animals must be protected."

 Not surprisingly, she's not in favor of keeping wild animals as pets.
 "It always has a sad ending.
 That's why we have zoos," she said, though she had great stories to tell about her encounters with Koko, the domesticated, American Sign Language-speaking gorilla, who died in 2018 at the age of 46.
 On their first meeting at Koko's home in Northern California, "I spent at hour and 20 minutes with her and at one point she brought me a little toy alligator.
 She made me understand her sign language.
-It was phenomenal, a privilege," said White, whom Koko recognizes when she visits.
+It was phenomenal, a privilege," said White, whom Koko recognized when she visited.
 "She calls me lipstick."